What is Bonding?

-Bonding is a quick, easy and effective restorative procedure to fix chipped, cracked, discolored or malpositioned teeth.
-The bonding procedure generally only requires one appointment, and it will significantly improve the appearance of your affected tooth.
+Teeth bonding is a quick, easy and effective restorative procedure to fix a chipped tooth, cracked/broken teeth, discolored tooth, or malpositioned teeth.
+The tooth bonding procedure generally only requires one appointment, and it will significantly improve the appearance of your affected tooth.

-You dentist will start with preparing your tooth by lightly etching the surface and applying a bonding liquid.
-Once the liquid sets, your dentist will apply the plastic resin and sculpt it into the desired shape before it gets trimmed, smoothened and polished for a natural appearance.
-Your restored tooth will fit in perfectly with its neighboring teeth, and your smile will look natural and healthy again.
+Your dentist will start with preparing your tooth by lightly etching the surface and applying a bonding liquid.
+Once the liquid sets, your dentist will apply the plastic tooth colored composite resin and sculpt it into the desired shape before it gets trimmed, smoothed and polished for a natural appearance.
+Your restored tooth will fit in perfectly with its surrounding teeth, and your smile will look natural and healthy again.

 This page has been reviewed for medical accuracy by Dr. Chad Corriveau, a partner at MPDG who completed dental school at the of University of Illinois at Chicago.
 Click here to follow him on Linkedin.

 I so appreciate the service I receive when I go to Dr. Lehr's Office for my checkups.
 I think the practice as a whole is much improved by technology and process improvements.

 It's so nice to be back in Carmel Valley after a five year absence and back to MPDG and the excellent care of Dr. Falkel.
 It is always a professional, caring experience.

 Dr. Falkel is an outstanding practitioner.
 The procedure was remarkably easy and I felt absolutely no pain.
 Yesterday evening, at 9 PM, Dr. Falkel called me at home to make sure that I was doing fine.
 I think he goes well beyond what one would expect.